ol3gka/Task-1-of-contest-for-ML-engeneer-minDiffusion-/README.md

 ```
 $ python superminddpm.py
 ```
+# Getting started
+Code is tested with python 3.9.12 and pythorch 1.12.1 Please install the necessary dependencies, pip is a recommended way to do this.

 Above script is self-contained.
 (Of course, you need to have pytorch and torchvision installed.
 Latest version should suffice.
 We do not use any cutting edge features.)